-The new TAG Heuer Monza Calibre 36 Re-Edition automatic chronograph watch will be issued in a limited series of only 1911 numbered pieces and will officially go on sale in June 2011.
+The new TAG Heuer Monza Calibre 36 Re-Edition automatic chronograph will be issued in a limited series of only 1911 numbered pieces and will officially go on sale in June 2011.

 Making it easier to measure time in the air (or behind the steering wheel,) the device was hugely popular among aviators and motorists (Porsche still offers similar devices as optional equipment for its sports cars and even the Cayenne family of performance SUVs).
-The chronograph’s popularity, of course, had something to do with its extremely legible dial and ease of use: it featured a classic ‘monopusher’ design and was quite easy to operate with just one hand without turning driver’s attention from the road ahead (roads were not particularly good a hundred of years ago, you know).
+The chronograph’s popularity, of course, had something to do with its extremely legible dial and ease of use: it featured a classic ‘monopusher’ design and was easy to operate with just one hand without turning the driver’s attention from the road ahead (roads were not particularly good a hundred of years ago, you know).

 The new TAG Heuer Monza Calibre 36 Re-Edition, however, has a completely different model as its sorts of inspiration.

 If you compare the photos above and below, you will notice that there are not so many differences between the new Monza Calibre 36 and the original Heuer Monza chronograph that was introduced in 1933 (interestingly enough, the cal.
 36 is actually based on Zenith El Primero 400 self-winding caliber.)
 I am not sure about differences in size (the “re-edition” comes in a deliberately compact by today’s standards stainless steel body that is just 38 millimeters wide), but the rest is almost identical save for some minor details that were not practical to reproduce.

 Of course, the new model is not a monopusher (powered by their Caliber 36 automatic movement, it is equipped with a standard pair of chronograph push-pieces located at 2 and 4 o’clock) and the new setting crown is also a lot smaller than the original onion-shaped job.